oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `run` object **MAY** contain a property named `baselineGuid` whose value is a GUID-valued string ([§3.5.3](#guid-valued-strings)) which **SHALL** equal the `automationDetails.guid` property ([§3.14.3](#automationdetails-property), [§3.17.4](#runautomationdetails-object--guid-property)) of some previous run.

-> NOTE: This ensures that only “similar” runs are compared.
+> NOTE: This ensures that only "similar" runs are compared.

 If `baselineGuid` is present, the `result.baselineState` property ([§3.27.24](#baselinestate-property)) of every `result` object ([§3.27](#result-object)) in `theRun` **SHALL** be computed with respect to the run specified by `baselineGuid`.